Ben-H1/4chan-Image-Downloader/README.md

 4. Click "Load unpacked".
 5. Navigate to the directory where you unzipped the downloaded extension.
 6. Click "Select folder".
-7. 4chan Image Downloader will appear in the list of extensions.
+7. 4chan Image Downloader will appear in the list of installed extensions.
 Enjoy!

 ## Installing from the Google Chrome Web Store
 This extension currently doesn't exist on the Google Chrome Web Store.